webpack/webpack.js.org/src/content/plugins/internal-plugins.md

 This is a list of plugins which are used by webpack internally.

-W>You should only care about them if you are building your own compiler based on webpack, or introspect the internals.
+W> You should only care about them if you are building your own compiler based on webpack, or introspect the internals.

-categories of internal plugins:
+Categories of internal plugins:

 * [environment](#environment)
 * [compiler](#compiler)